 Millions of years ago the Yucatan peninsula was actually under the ocean and covered by a great coral reef.
 With time, the coral and sea creatures broke down and became limestone.
 When the ocean level lowered, slightly acidic rainwater was able to dissolve huge underground channels through the limestone.
 The result was huge beautiful underground caverns.

 In some places the roofs of these caverns have collapsed, leaving behind the deep open holes like Cenote Oxman.
 Today the surface of the Yucatan is like a sponge, with lots of holes all interconnected by underground freshwater rivers.
 Not all cenotes are open at the top, though.
 Some are completely underground or deep inside of caves.
 We’ve been in about 10 cenotes now, and they’re all vastly different from one another.
 Read more about it here.

-GETTING TO CENOTE OXMAN
+HOW TO GET TO CENOTE OXMAN

 Cenote Oxman is located just a few kilometers outside of Valladolid centro at Hacienda San Lorenzo.